 Getting in Nepal

-The immigration office at the airport issues Nepal Visa on arrival, if you are from the country that is defined by Nepal Government.
-For example, European Union, the US and Oceana Region.
+The immigration office at the airport issues Nepal Visa on arrival if you are from the country that is defined by Nepal Government.
+For Examples are, European Union, the US, and Oceana Region.

-A common question rises to every people who are travelling to Nepal i.e. how much is a tourist visa for Nepal?
+Does a common question rise to every people who are traveling to Nepal i.e. how much is a tourist visa for Nepal?
 So here Regulus solves your query.
 You need to pay the amount as listed below for the visa.

-You need to provide two passport size photos to get the visa at airport.
-If you do not have photo then you can click it there only.
+You need to provide two passport-size photos to get the visa at the airport.
+If you do not have a photo then you can click it there only.
 There is also a facility for currency exchange at the airport.

-Entry points to Nepal through road connecting India
+Entry points to Nepal through a road connecting India

 - Sunauli-Bhairawa Border

-If you are in Tibet then you can get Nepal through Kodari by taking 7/12 hrs bus drive to Kathmandu.
+If you are in Tibet then you can get to Nepal through Kodari by taking a 7/12 hrs bus drive to Kathmandu.